LucasRakotomalala/BaseDeDonneesRelationnelles/Semestre5/TP1/README.md

 Les entêtes de colonnes doivent être nom et pays et l'ordre se fait sur nom puis pays.

-`select distinct societe.nom, societe.pays
+`SELECT distinct societe.nom, societe.pays
-from societe join marque on societe.id = marque.prop
+FROM societe JOIN marque ON societe.id = marque.prop
-where marque.id in (select enr.marque from enr) and societe.id not in
+WHERE marque.id IN (SELECT enr.marque
+FROM enr)
+and
+societe.id NOT IN
-    (select societe.id
+    (SELECT societe.id
-     from societe join marque on societe.id = marque.prop
+    FROM societe JOIN marque ON societe.id = marque.prop
-     where marque.id not in (select enr.marque from enr) )
+     WHERE marque.id NOT IN (SELECT enr.marque
+     FROM enr)
+    )
-order by 1,2;`
+ORDER BY 1,2;`

 ### Question 12 :